 3. Regularly Simulate Exam Conditions

 Take actual-long mock tests at least once per week in actual exam conditions (3 hours, no breaks, minimal to no distractions).
 After every test, analyze your performance, review the mistakes, and rate challenges in concepts.
 Then, track subject areas over time.
-Simulating exam pressure will increase ability of decision-making, stamina, and accuracy.
+Simulating exam pressure will increase the ability of decision-making, stamina, and accuracy.

 4. Keep a Detailed Error Log and Revision Schedule

-Maintain a notebook or digital log with all mistakes that you have done whether it was silly, conceptual, or misreading, and the appropriate response.
+Maintain a notebook or digital log with all mistakes that you have made, whether it was silly, conceptual, or misreading, and the appropriate response.
 Review it each week to avoid repeating those mistakes.
 You should also follow a regular revision schedule to review older topics at intervals so that old material remains fresh in your mind all the way to the exam.

 5. Take Care of Yourself

-The regular practice is related to the energy and a clear mind, so get enough sleep, eat well, and be physically active as best as you can.
-Don't compare yourself to others, and avoid getting distractions by things such as too much social media.
+The regular practice is related to energy and a clear mind, so get enough sleep, eat well, and be physically active as best as you can.
+Don't compare yourself to others, and avoid getting distracted by things such as too much social media.
 Try to practice mindfulness through journaling, meditation, or even just a short walking break to clear your mind and recharge.

 Frequently Asked Questions (FAQs)